 - Make your dough by mixing the sourdough starter, flour and salt together (adding a bit of flour at a time until it takes shape but is still a little sticky) and knead the dough for about 30 seconds.

 - Place the dough in lightly floured bowl and cover with a towel, set aside for 1 hour.
 (The pizza steel or stone needs to preheat for 1 hour as well, so preheat oven to 550 degrees after you finish making your pizza dough)

-- Peel and slice ginger, chop green onions, slice serrano chile lengthwise, and cut pork belly into 1 inch cubes.
+- Peel and slice ginger, chop green onions, slice serrano chili lengthwise, and cut pork belly into 1 inch cubes.

 - In large wok, fill half way with water and bring to a boil.
-Add ginger, onions, serrano chile and pork belly.
+Add ginger, onions, serrano chili and pork belly.
 Bring to a boil, reduce heat and cook for 5 minutes.
-Remove pork belly from wok, discard water, ginger, onion and chile.
+Remove pork belly from wok, discard water, ginger, onion and chili.

 - Heat wok to med-high heat and add oil.
 Add pork belly and cook until golden brown, then remove pork belly from wok.